The Player Wants the Reward. The Turkish Copy Makes the Purchase Feel Wrong.

 Then the Turkish copy creates friction.

 The reward name feels vague.
-The bonus condition is unclear.
 The urgency sounds pushy.
-The purchase confirmation does not fully reassure the player.
+The confirmation does not reassure.

 That is not just a monetization issue.
-It is localization friction inside the game economy.
+It is a failure in how the game economy is handled within a properTurkish localization strategy.

 What Actually Breaks